apigovau/api-descriptions/abs/DataApi.md

 What has this got to do with getting the data?
 It's important to know how the data is structured so we can build a query.
 Now, our dataflow is pretty small, so we could just get all the data and deal with finding the value we want... but some of the other dataflows are very large.
 So we should learn how to query the API to avoid getting a whole bunch of data we don't want, crashing our computer or exceeding the size limits for the API.

-Data queries to the API look like this: `https://api.data.abs.gov.au/data/{flowRef}/{key}?{queryParameters}`.
-We're going to need to provide a `flowRef` so the API knows what dataflow to get data from, and a `key` to filter the data we get back.
+Data queries to the API look like this: `https://api.data.abs.gov.au/data/{flowRef}/{dataKey}?{queryParameters}`.
+We're going to need to provide a `flowRef` so the API knows what dataflow to get data from, and a `dataKey` to filter the data we get back.
 We'll leave the extra parameters to the next section.

 **FlowRef**